Lausanne Métro Line M1: Route

+The line operates between Lausanne-Flon and Renens VD, bypassing Lausanne railway station.
+It is 7.8 km long.
+At Lausanne-Flon, there are connections to the Lausanne–Bercher line (leb), Métro line 2 and Buses of tl.
+At Renens, there are connections to regional trail services of RER Vaud and RegioExpress (RE) services of Swiss Federal Railways (CFF).

 Stations

 Fleet

 To run the service, the line was equipped with a set of modern Light Rail Vehicles (LRVs), which run using electricity supplied via an overhead live wire and can be run singly or in multiple units, with each formation needing a driver.

 There are a total of 18 of these original LRVs on the line, but after 20 years in service they were showing their age, and 2 were regularly out of use.
 Additionally, the line has been a victim of its own success, with 12.5 million passengers carried in 2012 and the line carrying the equivalent to the entire population of Yverdon-les-Bains every day.

 In 2011, the Canton of Vaud gave 34 million Swiss Francs to enable the existing LRVs to have a mid-life refurbishment, and to permit the operator to commission MOB to build 5 brand-new LRVs.
 Previously, it was physically impossible for all trains to operate with a double formation, but the additional vehicles will enable the line to operate a full double-car service on all 10 peak-hour trains.
 In order to accommodate the new trains, the depot at Ecublens has been enlarged and additional servicing facilities built.

 The first of the new LRVs was finished in July 2013 and was taken to the Ecublens depot in three distinct pieces: one half of the car body, the other half body, and the underframes and bogies.
 The operator was left to complete final assembly, and the new car entered service in December 2013.
 It is expected that the full fleet will be in service by 2015, permitting a 5-minute interval service of double-length trains.

-All trams are high floor, fully air conditioned, can run high speed.
-Each tram has two cars, and in peak hours, two trams are often coupled for high capacity.
-It takes electricity via pantograph.
+All vehicles are high floor and capable of high speed operation.
+Each vehicle is formed of two cars, and in peak hours, two vehicles are coupled for increased capacity.
+The LRVs are electric and are equipped with one pantograph and feature air conditioned driving cabs.